Skip to content

 The following configuration properties are available:

-• gateway - url of the gateway (optional, in case no gateway is used).
+• gateway - url of the gateway (optional, in case a gateway is used).

-• segments - list of segment names to load (optional, loads all segments by default).
+• segments - list of segment names to load (required).

 • trustKey - key for creating trusted client (optional).